liferay/liferay-docs/discover/portal/articles/05-publishing-content-dynamically/04-publishing-assets.markdown

 number of items to display per page).
 The Asset Publisher enables you to mix and match different asset types in the same interface.
 When you're done selecting items to display, click *Save*.
-Any selected assets are added to the list of assets that are displayed by the portlet.
+Any selected assets are added to the list of assets that are displayed by the application.
 Once you have your content selected, you can configure the display types to configure how the content appears.
 We'll discuss the display settings in more detail after we finish discussing how to select assets for display.

-While manual Asset selection allows you to select assets of various types from different scopes, it can be time-consuming to periodically update the assets that should be displayed.
+While manual asset selection allows you to select assets of various types from different scopes, it can be time-consuming to periodically update the assets that should be displayed.
 It's often more convenient to use the Asset Publisher to select content dynamically.